CANNAPALAGAN/EXPERIMENT-01-Interfacing-Multiple-Switches-for-LED-Control-Using-MicroPython/README.md

 For communication, I2C (SDA, SCL), SPI (MOSI, MISO, SCK), and UART (TX, RX) interfaces are mapped across different GPIO pins, allowing seamless connectivity with sensors and peripherals.
 All GPIO pins support PWM (Pulse Width Modulation), making it useful for motor control, LED brightness adjustment, and sound applications.
 The BOOTSEL button enables USB mass storage mode for firmware flashing, while the DEBUG pins (SWD interface) provide debugging capabilities.
 With its low power consumption, flexible GPIO options, and rich interface support, the Raspberry Pi Pico is widely used for IoT, embedded systems, robotics, and automation projects.

 WORKING PRINCIPLE
+Experiment 1A:
+The LEDs are connected as outputs in any three GPIO pins.

+The Buzzer connected as output in any one LED connected GPIO pins.

+A MicroPython script reads the switch states and controls the LEDs accordingly.

+Experiment 1B:

 The switches are connected as inputs to GPIO pins of the Pico.